-- The college GPA, the results of the Test of Essential Academic Skills (TEAS), and the optional criteria, if selected by the student, will be used to determine program admission. - The GPA and TEAS will be weighted equally in the selection process. - Admittees will be selected from a rank ordering of total points assigned to different GPA and TEAS result levels as well as points assigned to the optional criteria.
+- The college GPA, the results of the ATI, Test of Essential Academic Skills (TEAS), and the optional criteria, if selected by the student, will be used to determine program admission. - The GPA and TEAS will be weighted equally in the selection process. - Admitted students are selected from a rank ordering of total points assigned to different GPA and TEAS result levels as well as points assigned to the optional criteria.